boennemann/zentodone/README.md

 ## Development

-Start Hoodie and serve a development version of the App that with Livereload.
+Start Hoodie and serve a development version of the App with Livereload.

 ```
 grunt serve